Marsupial Reproductive System Marsupial's 3 Vaginas and 2 Pronged Penis

 Male marsupials, such as the koala, have a two-pronged penis (bifurcated penis).
 The end of the penis is split into two prongs (see photo).
 This means that each prong enters the corresponding left and right vaginas of the female.
 The shape of the end of the penis varies between the various marsupial species.
-(Note: Macropods such as the kangaroo and the marsupial mole, which are also marsupials don't have a single-pronged penis.)
+(Note: Macropods such as the kangaroo and the marsupial mole, which are also marsupials don't have a two-pronged penis.)

 Also, a marsupial's penis is located behind its scrotum.
 (Most animals have the penis located in front).
 When flaccid, the marsupial's penis is withdrawn and safely tucked away inside its cloaca.

 Most male marsupials have a fur-covered non-pendulous scrotum, which means their scrotum (balls) are held close against their bodies.
 Macropods, like the kangaroo and wallaby, however, have pendulous scrotum.
 They dangle below the animal's body but are retracted when hopping or engaging in coitus.
 The Tasmanian tiger did one better; it had a special scrotum pouch in which it tucked away its scrotum and testicles for safekeeping.